rudderlabs/rudderstack-docs/destinations/google-analytics-4.md

 #### Extend Page View Property

-GA4 has a limit on the number of unique properties per event name.
+Google Analytics 4 has a limit on the number of unique properties per event name.
 The default `page_view` event supports the above properties as mentioned [in this guide](https://support.google.com/analytics/answer/9234069?hl=en&ref_topic=6317484).
 If the **Extend Page View Property** config is enabled, then RudderStack sends the following properties along with any other custom property passed to `page` call of the RudderStack SDK:

 * `url`